 If you're on a low carb diet or keto diet then I've got a great recipe for you!
 These Low Carb & Keto Stuffed Zucchini Boats are packed with healthy ingredients and Italian flavors.

 Zucchini is such a versatile ingredient- you can use it in so many different ways.
-I make everything from zucchini fritters to zucchini noodle salad, crispy zucchini fries, and kid-friendly zucchini tots.
+I make everything from air fryer zucchini to zucchini fritters, crispy zucchini fries, and kid-friendly zucchini tots.
 One of my favorites ways to prepare it is to make stuffed zucchini boats.

 Your family will love these delicious zucchini boats made with a hearty meat filling and plenty of melty cheese.
 It's a tasty and satisfying dinner that will fill you up without weighing you down.
 Plus any leftovers are perfect to pack up for lunch the next day!